tsmith-vs/gnss-json-to-rinex3/README.md

 4. The output RINEX files will be in the ./rinex/ directory created by the script

 ### Rinex Reader
-The rinex-reader.py file is a simple Python script for validating the header and epochs in the observation files.
+The rinex-reader.py file is a simple Python script for validating the RINEX observation files.
+By default, the script only validates the header and epochs for time's sake.
+If you want to also validate the entire RINEX body, simply uncomment the code in the Python script at "3️⃣ Read the data structure".

 ##### Usage
-1. `pip install georinex xarray`
+1. `pip install georinex xarray yaspin`
 2. For a single file:

     `python3 rinex-reader.py ./rinex/observation12.obs`